21 Clever Hacks to Make Everything in Your Home Smell Amazing

 Flip a switch for scent

 Steal this old real estate agent trick: Turn off your lights until the bulbs are cool.
 Now place a couple drops of vanilla extract on your light bulbs.
 When you flip the lights on, the heat will gently spread the scent and make your home smell like fresh-baked cookies.
 This works better with incandescent bulbs, which get hotter than CFL bulbs.
-Or you could make the switch to smart lights.
-Now bust out one of these hilarious light bulb jokes.
+You could also try the Pura Home Fragrance or decide to make the switch to smart lights instead.

 Catch fridge drips